akka/akka/akka-docs/src/main/paradox/persistence-query.md

 The predefined queries are:

-#### AllPersistenceIdsQuery and CurrentPersistenceIdsQuery
+#### PersistenceIdsQuery and CurrentPersistenceIdsQuery

-`allPersistenceIds` which is designed to allow users to subscribe to a stream of all persistent ids in the system.
+`persistenceIds` which is designed to allow users to subscribe to a stream of all persistent ids in the system.
 By default this stream should be assumed to be a "live" stream, which means that the journal should keep emitting new persistence ids as they come into the system: